mjbradvica/RapidLaunch/README.md

 If you are new to ClearDomain I recommend using it as the core foundation for your domain.
 It only takes 5 minutes to learn.

-Each respective RapidLaunch package for a specific persistence method has a dependency on the said framework.
+RapidDomain.EF has a dependency on [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/).

 ## Installation